ychalier/datamoshing/README.md

 ## Examples

-Here are some videos made using those scripts (click on the thumbnails to see the video):
+Here are some videos made using those scripts (click on the thumbnails to see the videos):

 Drop h264 I-Frames | Optical Flow Transfer
 ------------------ | ---------------------